Mauro Gianetti: Doping incident

 During the 1998 Tour de Romandie, Gianetti abandoned during a stage and later became unconscious.
-He was taken to Lausanne University Hospital where he remained on the intensive care for 10 days, as his life was in danger.
+He was taken to Lausanne University Hospital where he remained on the intensive care ward for 10 days, as his life was in danger.
 Initially, doctors suspected an infection, but all tests came back negative.
-Two doctors then suspected that Gianetti had been transfused with a perfluorocarbon emulsion, to increase the oxygen carrying capacity of his blood.
+Two doctors then suspected that Gianetti had been transfused with a perfluorocarbon emulsion, to increase the oxygen-carrying capacity of his blood.
 This was reported to the authorities and an investigation was opened.
 According to legal documents and witness testimony uncovered by Radio France, Gianetti blocked the public release of this investigation by filing for damages when he discovered the identities of the whistleblower doctors who reported him.
 Gianetti filed for 900,000 Swiss francs from Dr Jean-Pierre Randin and 3 million Swiss francs from Dr. Gérald Grémion.
 In the 2025 Radio France report, Grémion confirmed that the financial pressure forced him to negotiate with Gianetti's lawyer to reach an agreement.
 “In exchange, I had to promise never to speak publicly about this person again,” Grémion told Radio France.
 “You could say that my silence was bought.”